stellar/go/services/horizon/internal/docs/developing.md

 - [mercurial](https://www.mercurial-scm.org/) (needed for `go-dep`)

 1. Set your [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable, if you haven't already.
 The default `GOPATH` is `$HOME/go`.
 When building any Go package or application the binaries will be installed by default to `$GOPATH/bin`.
-2. Clone the code into any directory you prefer:
+2. Fork the repository and clone the fork into any directory you prefer:
    ```
    git clone https://github.com/stellar/go
    ```